-Like many others, this beloved Psalm bears the simple title, A Psalm of David.
-Most account it to be a Psalm of David’s maturity, but with vivid remembrance of his youth as a shepherd.
-Spurgeon wrote, “I like to recall the fact that this Psalm was written by David, probably when he was a king.
+Like many others, this beloved psalm bears the simple title A Psalm of David.
+Most account it to be a psalm of David’s maturity, but with vivid remembrance of his youth as a shepherd.
+Charles Spurgeon wrote, “I like to recall the fact that this psalm was written by David, probably when he was a king.
 He had been a shepherd, and he was not ashamed of his former occupation.”

 “Millions of people have memorized this psalm, even those who have learned few other Scripture portions.
 Ministers have used it to comfort people who are going through severe personal trials, suffering illness, or dying.
 For some, the words of this psalm have been the last they have ever uttered in life.”
-(Boice)
+(James Montgomery Boice)

 A. The LORD as Shepherd sustains.